 When you are a manufacturer of your own products or parts and equipment for others and looking to add to your companies skills to find a Digital Partner that can work with your team to deliver a new level of digital integration and sales marketing, it is good to do some research.

-Companies typically list there technical skills and service, their location/s and size of the team on their website.
+Companies typically list technical skills and services, location/s and the size of team on their website.

 Before you commit it is also worth looking into their "Back Office" to understand the company you will partner with.